-- Notify your physician of any changes in your health including; a cold, fever, flu, or any skin changes.
+- Notify your physician of any changes in your health including; a cold, fever, flu, an infection or any skin changes.

-- Space in limited in the waiting room.
+- Space is limited in the waiting room.
 Please do not bring more than 2 responsible adults with you.
 Do not bring children.

-- Have a responsible adult (18 years or older) available to stay in the building throughout your stay to listen to discharge instructions and drive you home.
+- Have a responsible adult (18 years or older) available to listen to discharge instructions and drive you home.

 - Photo ID and insurance card will be needed at registration.

 - Those under 18 years of age must have a parent or legal guardian in attendance throughout their stay.